oasisprotocol/oasis-sdk/docs/rofl/prerequisites.md

 [oasis-cli]: https://github.com/oasisprotocol/cli/blob/master/docs/README.md

-## Preferred Setup: Native Oasis CLI + Docker
+## Preferred Setup: Native Oasis CLI + Docker for building and testing

 We suggest that you download the native build for your OS and [install it locally].

 The `ghcr.io/oasisprotocol/rofl-dev` Docker image mentioned above already contains all the tools needed to compile a ROFL app, so you can simply invoke